GET THERE EARLY!

 You might also be interested in

-• Check out the Kids in Adelaide Christmas Carols List for 2022.
+• Check out the Kids in Adelaide Christmas Carols List for this year.
 If we've missed any please let us know ho ho!

 • Did someone say market?...
 Did someone say Christmas market?
 This year our Elves have been super busy finding all the BEST, must-visit Christmas markets in Adelaide for 2021 and popping them on the nice list.
 From locally crafted gifts to a wonderful array of delicious Christmas offerings, visiting one of these Christmas markets is sure to get you in the festive spirit (and cross some of those items of your list).